jeremyrdavis/j4k-workshop/WORKSHOP-LOCAL.md

 git commit -am "completed step 1"
 ```

-## Getting the FavFoodOrder into our System
+## Getting the FavFoodOrder into our Format

 ### Our Domain